 Regulation D allows the raising of funds and capital through private offerings of debt and/or equity securities without registering the securities with the Securities Exchange Commission (SEC).
 Regulation D is not to be confused with the Federal Reserve Board Regulation D, a regulation that limits withdrawals from savings accounts.
 Many companies prefer raising capital under Regulation D versus going through a public offering's tedious requirements.
 Regulation D offerings give companies plenty of time to sell securities that cannot be issued under certain circumstances.
 Companies raising funds through a Regulation D investment typically have less burdensome requirements compared to those of traditional public offerings.
-Offerings through Regulation D are often practiced by hedge funds.
-Although Regulation D is considered a private offering, transactions are not necessarily managed in secret.
 Several clauses within the regulation emphasize how issuers can solicit prospective investors from their network.

 What is Regulation D?